arduino/arduino-create-agent-js-client/README.md

 # arduino-create-agent-js-client
 JS module providing discovery of the [Arduino Create Agent](https://github.com/arduino/arduino-create-agent) and communication with it

 ## Changelog
-[2.9.0-beta.1] - 2022-05-17
+[2.9.0] - 2022-06-06

 ### Added
+- Added support for "Arduino RP2040 Connect" board
+### Changed
-- Improved support (still in Beta) for Chrome's Web Serial API on ChromeOS.
+- Improved support for Chrome's Web Serial API on ChromeOS.
 Other operating systems should not be affected.
-- Added support for "Arduino RP2040 Connect" board
 - Simplified the communication with the Web Serial API via a messaging system which simulates the [postMessage](https://developer.chrome.com/docs/extensions/reference/runtime/#method-Port-postMessage) function available in the Chrome App Daemon (see `chrome-app-daemon.js`).

 [2.8.0] - 2022-03-21
 ### Added